shahzeb-227-khan/Opencv-Basics/README.md

 ## About

 This project demonstrates how to get started with OpenCV in Python.
-It covers two core concepts:
+It covers three core concepts:

 1. **Reading & displaying images** with custom rescaling.
 2. **Capturing & displaying live video** from a webcam with frame resizing and resolution control.
+3. **Drawing shapes** on a blank canvas using NumPy and OpenCV drawing functions.

 ---